zurstadt/digitalsufism/primarysources.md

 # Primary Sources

 The following bibliography presents the Arabic sources that are extant or largely reproduced in later writings<sup id="note1">[1](#f1)</sup> by the earliest Sufis or "proto-Sufis" who were active before or contemporary with ʿAbd al-Karīm al-Qushayrī (d.
-465/1072).
+Nishapur, 465/1072).
 In total, this corpus comprises 142 works by twenty-nine authors, who were active during the period ranging from the beginning of the third/ninth century to the middle of the fifth/eleventh century.
 The focus on these early Arabic sources is important for three reasons.

 First, the rate of publication of Arabic sources on early Sufism has increased dramatically over the past thirty years.
-Many of these works - especially those from the fourth/tenth and early fifth/eleventh centuries – were documented by Fuat Sezgin (d.
+Many of the works that appear in this bibliography - especially those from the fourth/tenth and early fifth/eleventh centuries – were documented by Fuat Sezgin (d.
 2018) in the first volume of his monumental <i>Geschichte des arabischen Schrifttums</i>  (Leiden: Brill, 1967).
 However, there is no comprehensive, up-to-date record of the availability of these works in published editions, and some additional material has been located subsequent to Sezgin's study.
 As a consequence, many of the works noted here have rarely featured in relevant studies of early systematic Sufi literature or activity.
-The remark of Julian Baldick, who describes a "curious gap in the middle of the fourth century" in Sufis' production of documents typifies the extent to which these works have remained marginal in scholarship on Sufism in European languages.<sup id="note2">[2](#f2)</sup> Although such sources seldom provide more explicit commentary on the nature of early Sufism than works from the later fifth/eleventh century, such as al-Qushayrī's [voluminous output](https://www.academia.edu/11926762/The_Textual_Legacy_of_Abū_l-Qāsim_al-Qušayrī_A_Bibliographic_Record "Bibliography by Martin Nguyen and Francesco Chiabotti") or al-Hujwīrī's <i>Kashf al-Maḥjūb</i> (ed. and trans.
-[Nicholson](https://archive.org/details/kashfalmahjub00usmauoft/page/n3 "Download") / ed. [Žukhovskiy](https://drive.google.com/open?id=1nJjaKR8gasakwm1EixCQ25dfPKJt1rZu "Download")), they were composed by figures who either witnessed the formative period of the late third/ninth century firsthand, or who lived at a single remove from it and were in contact with individuals who fit the preceding description.<sup id="note3">[3](#f3)</sup>
+The remark of Julian Baldick, who describes a "curious gap in the middle of the fourth century" in Sufis' production of documents typifies the extent to which some of these works have remained marginal in scholarship on Sufism in European languages.<sup id="note2">[2](#f2)</sup> Although a number of the sources listed here do not provide more polished or explicit commentary on the nature of early Sufism than works from the later fifth/eleventh century, such as al-Qushayrī's [voluminous output](https://www.academia.edu/11926762/The_Textual_Legacy_of_Abū_l-Qāsim_al-Qušayrī_A_Bibliographic_Record "Bibliography by Martin Nguyen and Francesco Chiabotti") or al-Hujwīrī's <i>Kashf al-Maḥjūb</i> (ed. and trans.
+[Nicholson](https://archive.org/details/kashfalmahjub00usmauoft/page/n3 "Download") / ed. [Žukhovskiy](https://drive.google.com/open?id=1nJjaKR8gasakwm1EixCQ25dfPKJt1rZu "Download")), they are nonetheless historiographically valuable.
+In fat, most were composed by figures who either witnessed the formative period of the late third/ninth century firsthand, or who lived at a single remove from it and were in contact with individuals who fit the preceding description.<sup id="note3">[3](#f3)</sup>

 Second, many of the works that appear in this bibliography are based on relational data.
 That is, the authors explicitly identify the source of quotes or, even more significantly, preface quotations with extensive "pathways of transmission" (Ar. <i>asānīd</i>; sg. <i>isnād</i>).
 The value of these relational data for better describing the dynamics of early Sufi actvity has been remarked upon by Sara Sviri: "The formative period of Islamic mysticism cannot be properly described without an attempt to map the affiliations that connected individual mystics of this period to one another."<sup id="note4">[4](#f4)</sup> In the [Blog](http://zurstadt/github.io/digitalsufism/blog), I outline a number of ways that such relational data can be used in historical investigations of the development of early Sufism.